ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 Your image-registry custer operator should complete its installation in a couple of minutes and your cluster will be usable.

-2. Option 2 - Configure NFS for persistent storage
+1. Option 2 - Configure NFS for persistent storage

+  **Note:** Using NFS in a production environment is **not** recommended.
+It is described here because it is the easiest to get configured and up and running.
+The recommendation is to use Ceph/rook for all persistent storage needs.
+Documentation for getting this installed and configured is coming soon.

-  1. In order to configure persistent storage for the image repositoryml you will need an NFS server configured to serve up NFS volumes.
+  1. In order to configure persistent storage for the image repositoryml you will need a storage server configured to serve up ReadWriteMany (RWX) volumes.
 Creation of an NFS server is beyond the scope of this document, however, to prevent problems, the exports for the mounted NFS volume should be specified with the following options:

   ```
   /storage	*(rw,no_subtree_check,sync,no_wdelay,insecure,no_root_squash)